alexdeplov/alexdeplov.github.io/content/posts/personal-computer-crisis.md

 ![WarGames movie](images/1.jpg)

 First computer in our family was bought when I was about 11-13 years old.
 It was a 486 IBM PC.
-During that first period I learned a lot about DOS, Win 3.1 and so on.
+During that first period I learned a lot about DOS, Win 3.1, OS/2 Warp, all kind of Linuxes and FreeBSD, and so on.

 Different operating systems were installed, along with games and all kinds of software just out of curiosity.